A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 You need to make conversion rates your number-one priority for these three reasons:

-3. Split-testing software is now highly affordable.
-Split-testing software allows you to test changes to your website—and tells you which changes brought in the most customers.
+- A/B testing software is now highly affordable.
+A/B testing software allows you to test changes to your website—and tells you which changes brought in the most customers.

-Unfortunately, though, split-testing software doesn’t tell you what to test.
+Unfortunately, though, A/B testing software doesn’t tell you what to test.
 That’s where our expertise comes into play.
 And this whole website gives you a taste of what we can do.

 Some exciting benefits of increasing your conversion rate